kevinsantana11/personal-homepage/site/index.md

 ## [Clouddrift: a Python package to accelerate the use of Lagrangian data for atmospheric, oceanic, and climate sciences](https://joss.theoj.org/papers/10.21105/joss.06742)
 *Shane Elipot 1\*, Philippe Miron 2\*, Milan Curcic 1,3\*, Kevin Santana 1\*, and Rick Lumpkin 4\**

-Worked alongside other students on a class project where users viewed and liked images/posts where their stream was created based on their likes and defined preferences.